matthiasdemuzere/w2w/JOSS/paper.md

 ### Step 1: Remove the default urban land cover

 The default urban land cover from MODIS is replaced with the dominant surrounding vegetation category, as done in @Li2020.
 This procedure affects WRF's parameters LU_INDEX, LANDUSEF and GREENFRAC.
-LU_INDEX is selected as the dominant category from the corresponding argument $--npix-nlc$ (default = 45) nearest grid points (excluding ocean, urban and lakes).
+LU_INDEX is selected as the dominant category from the corresponding argument $`--npix-nlc`$ (default = 45) nearest grid points (excluding ocean, urban and lakes).
 GREENFRAC is calculated as the mean over all grid points with that dominant vegetation category among the $--npix-nlc$ nearest points.
 For each grid point, if LANDUSEF had any percentage of urban, it is set to zero and the percentage is added to the dominant vegetation category assigned to that grid point.

 Resulting output: **geo_em.d0X_NoUrban.nc**